William Simons: Other acting roles

-Other series regular roles in television included the political dissident Quarmby in the 1971 TV series The Guardians, Martin O'Connor QC in Crown Court (1973-83), Constable Thackeray in Cribb (1979-81), and Inspector "Brer" Fox in The Inspector Alleyn Mysteries (1990-94).
+Simons's other regular roles in television included the political dissident Quarmby in the 1971 series The Guardians, Martin O'Connor QC in Crown Court (1973–83), Constable Thackeray in Cribb (1979–81), and Inspector "Brer" Fox in The Inspector Alleyn Mysteries (1990–94).

 Simons also made guest appearances in Doctor Who: The Sun Makers, Auf Wiedersehen Pet, Francis Storm Investigates, Coronation Street, The Sweeney, Minder as 'Pongo' Harris, Dempsey & Makepeace, Give Us a Break, The Darling Buds of May, Wish Me Luck, Bergerac, Casualty, The Bill, Lovejoy, Enemy at the Door and Rumpole of the Bailey.

+Death

+Simons died on 21 June 2019, aged 78.